-Being a guarantor means helping someone else get a loan.
-If they fail to meet the repayments, you'll have to pay them instead.
-It's a serious financial responsibility and one that should not be taken lightly.
+Becoming a guarantor – to help your child or grandchild get a loan for example – is a serious financial responsibility and one that should not be taken lightly.
 Before you agree to become a guarantor, you need to think careful about what it involves and the potential risks.

-As a guarantor, you agree to pay back a loan if the main borrower cannot.
+As a guarantor, you agree to pay back a loan if the main borrower can’t.
 To have a guarantor, the main borrower needs to apply for a specific guarantor loan.

-Some lenders will pay the loan into the your bank account, rather than the person applying to borrow the money.
+Some lenders will pay the loan into your bank account, rather than to the person applying to borrow the money.
 So you may have to transfer the funds to the borrower's account yourself.
 Alternatively you can choose to return the money after a 14-day cooling-off period.

 If the main borrower consistently repays the loan on time, you will not need to do anything.

 Lenders usually ask for a guarantor if the person applying for a loan has a poor credit record or is borrowing for the first time and thus has no credit history.

 You need to be more financially reliable than the borrower.
 The lender will probably not approve a guarantor loan if you also have a bad credit score.

 To become a guarantor, you must be over 21 years old, have a good credit record and be financially stable.
 You must be able to prove that you can afford to pay back the loan if the borrower can’t and will have to provide bank statements and proof of ID.

 Lenders tend to prefer guarantors to be homeowners, be in full-time employment and not have any joint financial accounts with the borrower.

-The biggest risk for a guarantor is having to pay back the loan because the original borrower does not or cannot.
+The biggest risk for a guarantor is having to pay back the loan because the original borrower doesn’t or can’t.

 This means you need to be confident that the main borrower can afford the loan and that they'll always pay it on time.
 You need to trust them because if they fail to repay the loan, it will have an impact on your credit file.
 A bad credit score makes it harder for you to get credit in the future.

 You must also be financially capable of repaying the loan if they default on the payments.
-If you cannot, the lender will chase you for the money.
+If you can’t, the lender will chase you for the money.

 Being named as someone's guarantor will not appear on your credit file.
 And provided the main borrower pays back the loan on time, your credit file will remain unaffected.

-But most guarantor lenders will run a credit check when you apply to be a guarantor, which will appear on your credit record but won’t affect your credit rating.
+Most guarantor lenders will run a credit check when you apply to be a guarantor, which will appear on your credit record but won’t affect your credit rating.

-If the main borrower defaults and you are asked to pay back the loan at any stage then the loan may be added to your credit record, including the defaults, and it will be as if you’d taken out the loan yourself.
+If the main borrower defaults and you are asked to pay back the loan at any stage the loan will be added to your credit record, including the defaults, and it will be as if you’d taken out the loan yourself.
 If this happens it can negatively affect your credit rating and your ability to take out credit in the future.

 No. Once you've signed the paperwork agreeing to be a guarantor for a loan, you cannot back out.

-There's usually a 14-day cooling off period, so you could back out during that time, but the borrower would need to give back the full loan amount.
-They cannot keep the money from a guarantor loan without the original guarantor.
+There's usually a 14-day cooling-off period, so you could back out during that time, but the borrower would need to give back the full loan amount.
+They can’t keep the money from a guarantor loan without the original guarantor.

 If the borrower defaults and you are unable to make the payments for them, it can have serious consequences, including: